AOC unloads on Trump after he tells progressive congresswomen to 'go back' to home countries

 The president also condemned the congresswomen for "viciously telling the people of the United States" how "the government is to be run."
 He suggested that they "go back and help fix the totally broken and crime infested places from which they came" before returning home.

-Just days earlier, Pelosi had urged junior members of her caucus not to tweet, and had spoken dismissively of the new freshman firebrands.
+Just days earlier, Pelosi had urged junior members of her caucus not to tweet attacks at fellow Democrats, and had spoken dismissively of the new freshman firebrands.

-And Pelosi told The New York Times last week that Ocasio-Cortez and Omar, Pressley, and Tlaib "have their public whatever and their Twitter world, but they didn’t have any following.
+Pelosi specifically told The New York Times last week that Ocasio-Cortez, Omar, Pressley, and Tlaib "have their public whatever and their Twitter world.
+But they didn’t have any following.
 They’re four people, and that’s how many votes they got.”

 On Sunday, after Trump's remarks, Pelosi came under renewed scrutiny.